Do you wish you could last longer in bed? Increase your sexual stamina? Have sex for hours without stopping?

 By extending your foreplay, you cumulatively increase the amount of sexual pleasure that you and your partner each feel, and you also give your mind and body the ability to drop in to the extended space of “Riiiiight… I’m allowed to feel sexual pleasure, and that doesn’t mean that I have to race towards climax.”
 Which is exactly what the point of the 9-5 technique is (see?
 It’s all coming together now).

-So if you’re used to spending a couple of seconds or minutes on foreplay, see what happens when you reeeeaaaally let yourself slow down.
+See what happens when you really let yourself slow down.
 What would it look like if you spent thirty minutes building up the anticipation with sexual pleasure?
 Or 45 minutes?
 Or a full hour?

-Extend your foreplay, slow down, focus on the pleasure you receive from kissing, cuddling, manual stimulation, and oral sex, and you’ll feel your mind and body transition from anxiety to a deep place of calm, stillness, and confidence.
+Extend your foreplay, slow down, focus on the pleasure you receive from kissing, cuddling, manual stimulation, and oral sex.
+Eventually, you’ll feel your mind and body transition from anxiety to a deep place of calm, stillness, and confidence.

 (In fact, you could just do away with the term foreplay, because really all sexual play is still pleasurable.
 There is no before and after element… it’s all sex.)